 What kinds of work will I be able to do?

 The online Ed.D.
 Curriculum and Instruction (Curriculum Studies concentration) program will prepare you to become a curriculum specialist in PK—12, higher education, or the private sector.
 As a graduate of our program, you will also be equipped to serve as a classroom teacher at the PK – 12th grade level, college professor, school- or, district-level administrator.

 Please Note: this degree does not include administrative certification.

 What kinds of research will I be able to do?

 Research in the program is centered on potential problems of practice in educational settings.
 Your research will culminate in your writing a Dissertation in Practice that is strategically focused on promoting the inclusion of educators in identifying and addressing P-20+ educational problems.
 The Dissertation in Practice is embedded throughout the program to help you complete your degree in a timely fashion.

-These four research courses will introduce you to the process of conducting your own classroom-, school- or social institution-based inquiry.
-You will explore methods to identify a problem of practice, and to develop components of your Dissertation in Practice proposal using action or other research methodologies.
+The Research Concentration provides an opportunity to introduce students to the process of conducting their own classroom-based, school-based, or social institution-based inquiry; to identify a problem of practice; and to develop components of the Dissertation in Practice using action research as a methodology.